 By Eamon Hamilton

-EXCELLENCE within the Air Mobility Group (AMG) community was recognised with the presentation of its annual Pathfinder Awards on September 19.
+Excellence within the Air Mobility Group (AMG) community was recognised with the presentation of its annual Pathfinder Awards in September this year.

-No. 35 Squadron was awarded Squadron of the Year, whilst Flight Lieutenant Peter Lambert from No. 34 Squadron was awarded Aircrew Member of the Year for his efforts in bringing the Falcon 7x aircraft into service.
+No. 35 Squadron was awarded Squadron of the Year, with Flight Lieutenant Peter Lambert from No. 34 Squadron awarded Aircrew Member of the Year for his efforts in bringing the Falcon 7x aircraft into service.

 Corporal Scott Hughes with No. 33 Squadron was awarded the Ground Support Member of the Year award for his efforts in improving maintenance practices and readiness for the KC-30A Multi-Role Tanker Transport fleet.

 A Dining In Night at RAAF Base Richmond saw the Awards presented in an audience of the AMG community and members of the Pathfinder Association.

 Over the last 20 years, a close association has formed between AMG and the Pathfinder Association, which commemorates the aircrew who led the Bomber Command raids on Occupied Europe during the Second World War.